sqmasep/arbalet/README.md

     underline(left)
 ```

-## Custom variables
+# Custom variables (soon)

 You can directly access to the `variables.styl` file to implement your variables.
 Some variables are already defaulted (Soon)

-## Contributing
+# Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+Feel free to ask for new features or to contribute.
+Consider opening a new issue first, to discuss about it

-## License
+# License

 [GPLv3](https://choosealicense.com/licenses/gpl-3.0/)

-## TODO
+# TODO

 - [ ] word-wrap mixin
 - [ ] overflow mixins
 - [ ] better folder structure/file naming
 - [ ] fade-in/out opacity/pointer-events mixin?
+- [ ] improve resp() & transforms mixins
+- [ ] add more custom variables